jasserv/SecOps-Lab-Enterprise-Network-Segmentation-Threat-Detection-on-Proxmox-VE/README.md

 ---

-## Static Routing
+## Static Routing Between the DMZ and Corporate Network

-Ubuntu SIEM could not communicate with Ubuntu-FG.

-**Root Cause**
+### Issue

+The Ubuntu-FG endpoint could successfully reach the Ubuntu SIEM using ICMP (ping), but TCP-based services such as **SSH (port 22)** and **Wazuh Agent registration (port 1515)** consistently failed.

+### Root Cause

-The Ubuntu SIEM did not have a route to the Corporate subnet.
+The Ubuntu SIEM did not have a routing entry for the Corporate subnet (`10.50.10.0/24`).
+While ICMP connectivity appeared functional, the Ubuntu SIEM was unable to return TCP response packets to the Corporate network because it did not know that the FortiGate was the next-hop router.

-**Resolution**
+As a result, the TCP three-way handshake could not complete, causing connection attempts to time out.

+### Resolution

-Added a static route:
+Added a static route on the Ubuntu SIEM:

-- Destination: 10.50.10.0/24
+- **Destination Network:** `10.50.10.0/24`
-- Gateway: 10.0.0.2 (FortiGate DMZ Interface)
+- **Gateway:** `10.0.0.2` (FortiGate DMZ Interface)

+### Result

+- ✅ SSH connectivity between the DMZ and Corporate network was restored.
+- ✅ Wazuh Agent successfully registered with the Wazuh Manager over TCP port **1515**.
+- ✅ Bidirectional communication between both network segments was fully established.

 Communication between the DMZ and Corporate network was successfully restored.